 (Nonmandatory Information)

 X1.
-LABORATORY QUALITY ASSURANCE AND ANSI/ISO/ASQC GUIDELINES

-X1.1 ANSI Standard ANSI/ISO/ASQC Q9001 corresponds to the internationally recognized quality assurance guide 9001 of the International Organization for Standard-ization (ISO).
-Its 20 elements, the elements of this guide, and ASME NQA-1 are shown and matrixed in Table X1.1.
+LABORATORY QUALITY ASSURANCE AND ANSI/ISO/ASQC GUIDELINES of the International Organization for Standard-ization (ISO).
+Its 20 elements, the elements of this guide, and regulation 10 CFR 830.120 are shown and matrixed in Table X1.1.